-As businesses around the world switch to remote work, more and more teams are turning to video for communication and collaboration.
-The personal and visual nature of video makes it easy to keep your normal office routines while working from home.
+Video has helped businesses around the world stay connected as they communicate and collaborate with their teams.
+The personal and visual nature of video makes it easy to keep your normal office routines while working from anywhere.

 We’ll show you a few of the game-changing ways you can use videos to make your remote work experience a positive one.

 Your normal work routines don’t necessarily need to change just because you aren’t in the office.
 If you take advantage of video tools, you can still have meetings, provide customer support, and train new hires.